-First-year students can request the gender-inclusive Living Learning Program (Yosemite Tower 6) or a gender-inclusive room in another Living Learning Program, near others on the floor who also requested this option.
+First-year students can request the PRIDE Community (Yosemite, Tower 6) or in one of the clusters of gender-inclusive rooms offered other Learning Communities.
 After housing applications are in, we will assess demand and assign students accordingly.
 All assignments are based on demand and availability

 Continuing students can self-select into gender-inclusive apartments, which are viewable to those who requested this option.